Akr0G/ResolutionChanger/README.md

    git clone https://github.com/yourusername/ResolutionChanger.git

 ### IMPORANT
-#RUN THE PROGRAM WITH THE execute app.bat
+RUN THE PROGRAM WITH THE execute app.bat

-#GO TO THE CONFIG FILE AND POPULAR APPLICATIONS FILE
+IF YOU WANT TO CHANGE RESOLUTION + CHANGE APPLICATIONS, GO TO THE CONFIG FILE AND POPULAR APPLICATIONS FILE